Diane von Furstenberg: I was an icon—now, I’m the oracle

 That’s the very feeling von Furstenberg sought to bottle for herself when she started her company.
 “I wanted to have a man’s life in a woman’s body,” she said. “[Being] independent was my goal.”
 But while she was at the helm of–and synonymous with–her brand for years, it was only in this decade that she really saw herself as a designer.
 “I didn’t study design,” she said.
 “I thought of myself as a woman who made clothes for other women.”

-Von Furstenberg was joined on stage by another woman in charge: Whitney Wolfe Herd, founder and CEO of Bumble, the women-focused dating app that requires female users to make the first move.
+Von Furstenberg was joined on stage by another woman in charge: Whitney Wolfe Herd, founder and CEO of Bumble, the women-first social networking app.
+(Bumble started as a dating app that required female users make the first move but has since expanded to social and professional networking).
 Both women talked about the challenges they face as women in leadership positions.

 “There’s been this insecurity that I’ve had the last few years–that I have to overcompensate and be overly nice to get respect and get my point across,” Wolfe Herd said.
 It’s only recently that she has “let go of trying to be nice” and stopped worrying about being liked.
 “That’s not being kind,” she continued.
 “That’s being phony.
 I think there’s this huge difference between being nice and being kind.
 And being kind is sometimes not so nice.”